Rainbow crossing: Defacement and vandalism

 Rainbow crossings around the world have been regular targets of homophobic attacks and vandalism such as defacement.

 In early June 2019, the city of Albuquerque, New Mexico, unveiled a rainbow crosswalk on the historic U.S. Route 66.
 Just a few days later, a motorcycle gang caused a significant amount of damage to the $30,000 crossing with their motorcycles.

 In August 2022, police in Atlanta arrested a suspect that was said to have defaced the city's rainbow crosswalk by painting swastikas over it.

 In October 2022, the Royal Canadian Mounted Police investigated a potential hate crime after a severed pig's head was found on a rainbow crosswalk outside a school near Spruce Grove, Alberta.

 In February 2024, a rainbow crosswalk in Redmond, Washington, was defaced by vandals with slurs using spraypaint.

 In March 2024, a rainbow crossing in Gisborne, New Zealand, was painted white by members of Destiny Church.
 They attempted to paint it again after it was restored and five were arrested.
 A rainbow crossing on Karangahape Road in Auckland was subsequently defaced in the same manner, but Destiny Church denied involvement.

 In June 2024, a video showed a pickup truck doing burnouts on a newly installed rainbow crossing in Huntington, West Virginia.

-Notable permanent installations

-The list below does not include all rainbow crossings in existence and is limited to those of notability, such as the first installation in a country, first installation in the largest cities of a state of large countries or otherwise notable beyond its mere existence.